Workflow guide

 • Drafted follow-up that a person reviews before sending.

-Scheduled work is only useful if it has the right context.
-Before choosing a daily or weekly rhythm, decide which apps, files, dashboard views, Knowledge items, and memories it can use.
+Scheduled and event-driven automation only works if it has the right context.
+Before choosing a daily rhythm, webhook automation pattern, or task event, decide which apps, files, dashboard views, Knowledge items, and memories it can use.

 • Name the systems each answer should use.